DSSGxUK/s22_buckinghamshire/README.md

 The project team built several artefacts to support the council in this objective.

 A predictive model that:
-•	Predicts the risk of becoming NEET for 26,592 students currently in school years 7 to 10
+  - Predicts the risk of becoming NEET for 26,592 students currently in school years 7 to 10
-•	Identifies students’ key risk factors contributing to their probability of becoming NEET
+  - Identifies students’ key risk factors contributing to their probability of becoming NEET
-•	Identifies if students with an Unknown status are likely to become NEET
+  - Identifies if students with an Unknown status are likely to become NEET

 A PowerBI dashboard that:
-•	Allows Buckinghamshire Council to view the insights generated by the model for each student
+  - Allows Buckinghamshire Council to view the insights generated by the model for each student
-•	Provides insights about schools and school areas with a higher rate of NEET
+  - Provides insights about schools and school areas with a higher rate of NEET
-•	Allows the council to view insights about a larger cohort of 61,761 unique students from the NCCIS dataset (2017-2022), in school years 6 to 13.
+  - Allows the council to view insights about a larger cohort of 61,761 unique students from the NCCIS dataset (2017-2022), in school years 6 to 13.

+The final predictive model was developed a Gradient Boosted Trees algorithm from the LightGBM package in Python and achieved an accuracy of 92.8% and an F2-score of 47.8%.

 At a UK level, the model has the potential to identify 22% (4,193) more students per year who become NEET as compared to the already existing Risk of NEET Indicator (RONI) tool, which is used by some local authorities in the UK.
 It also flags 51% fewer students who never became NEET as compared to RONI, and therefore has the potential to save significant operational costs and resources for councils across the country.